Code-Institute-Submissions/paulday966-milestone1/README.md

 #### W3C Markup Validation Service

-I used this website to make sure each page of html was correct, and then I was able to correct the mistakes.
+I used this website to make sure each page of html was correct, and then I was able to correct the errors.

 [Markup Validation Service](https://validator.w3.org/)